huangrandy/ResearchRamp/README.md

 Currently the only projects that exist are `db`, `hci`, `network`, `nlp`, `robotics`, but you may create your own project JSON file, assuming the same format as the existing files.

-After running the application, the knowledge graph HTML file (located in /src) can be viewed in the browser for visualization.
+After running the application, the knowledge graph HTML file (located in the root directory) can be viewed in the browser for visualization.